-If you are having trouble finding a blue light filter for your computer screen, you can check out our product here at Ocushield.
-The blue light offered is clear; able to filter out harmful blue light yet doesn’t alter the picture on your screen.
+If you are having trouble finding a blue light filter, you can check out our product here at Ocushield.
+The blue light filter is clear; filters out harmful blue light yet doesn’t alter the picture on your screen.
 That way, you can enjoy the best of both worlds.

 Conclusion To Computer Screen Protectors For The Eyes

 While using computer screen protectors to safeguard your eyes is effective, don’t simply rely on this method alone.
-There are blue blocking glasses and computer software that will also block blue light from reaching your eyes.
-As for combatting CVS and eyestrain, there is a myriad of methods that can be used together to prevent or reduce the symptoms associated with this problem.
+There are blue-blocking glasses and computer software that will also block blue light from reaching your eyes.
+For combatting CVS and eyestrain, there is a myriad of methods that can be used together to prevent the symptoms.
 For instance, even after setting up your anti-glare screen protector, try to blink more often and follow the 20-20-20 rule.
-That’s where you look away from your screen every 20 minutes to look at something 20 feet away for at least 20 seconds.
+This rule is when you look away from your screen every 20 minutes to look at something 20 feet away for at least 20 seconds.

 How we reviewed this article:

 Ocushield has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations.